 If this all makes you keen to try your hand at it, you can book a spot at the Kinomoto Lacquerware Shop to decorate your own piece.

-In fact, you can participate in quite a few workshops in various places to make traditional crafts and foods, such as fabric stencils, ramen, and traditional candy known as kinako nejiri.
+In fact, you can participate in quite a few workshops in various places to make traditional crafts and foods, such as stencil dyeing, toasted rice crackers, and traditional candy known as kinako nejiri.

 * The information on this page may be subject to change due to COVID-19.